 So, you can mention that book in your article and then add a link to the book itself.
 Here’s an example –

-By the way folks, a while ago I read a great book on building model aircrafts for beginners, you can find it on Amazon here.
+By the way folks, a while ago I read a great book on building model aircrafts for beginners which helped with with XXX.
+You can find it on Amazon here.

 That’s what linking naturally means, the way humans would understand it and find it useful.